danielkingori/phoenix/docs/development.md

 The docker will also start a JupyterLab server that you can visit: [http://localhost:8888/lab](http://localhost:8888/lab) So you can test and run code as you need.

+### Report
+To run the report using docker: `./docker/report up`.
+This will start a development server at [https://localhost:8050](https://localhost:8050)

 ## CI/CD development
 The current CI uses gitlab.
 You are able to test this locally.